iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 **Y axis** - TPR(d)
 where _d - distance threshold_

-Input data:
+Input datasets:

-- I2: RNA-Seq data compared with 3'end sequencing data
+- RNA-Seq data compared with 3'end sequencing data
-- I3: RNA-Seq data compared with PAS databases
+- Simulated RNA-Seq data compared with dataset used for simulation
-- I5: Simulated RNA-Seq data

 Ranking: The best performing tool is the one with the highest TPR combined with lowest FPR (top left part of the plot) and the worst performing tool is the one with the lowest TPR combined with highest FPR (bottom left part of the plot.
 The plot should be divided into diagonal quartiles based on the distance from optimal performance.
 Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-left, top-right, bottom-left, bottom-right.

-4. **bar plot** visualizing **AUC** of ROC plot with single AUC value for each tool.
+3. **bar plot** visualizing **AUC** of ROC plot with single AUC value for each tool.

 **X axis** - benchmarked tool
 **Y axis** - AUC

 Input data:

-- I2: RNA-Seq data compared with 3'end sequencing data
+- RNA-Seq data compared with 3'end sequencing data

 Ranking: The best performing tool is the one with the highest AUC value.

 Optional plots:

-5. **2D line plot** visualising **TPR and FPR** in the form of [ROC curve][roc-curve], i.e. TPR and FPR calculated for a range of distance thresholds are plotted together.
+4. **2D line plot** visualising **TPR and FPR** in the form of [ROC curve][roc-curve], i.e. TPR and FPR calculated for a range of distance thresholds are plotted together.

 **X axis** - FPR(d)
 **Y axis** - TPR(d)
 where _d - distance threshold_ in range 0-100 nt with 10 nt increments.

-Input data:
+Input datasets:

-- I2: RNA-Seq data compared with 3'end sequencing data
+- RNA-Seq data compared with 3'end sequencing data

 Ranking: For each tool, the area under the curve is calculated.
 The best performing tool is the one with the highest AUC.